printyourbrain/PrintYourBrain/README.md

 python -m build
 ```

-3. Configure your project and update paths in config.py.
+3. *CAUTION:* Configure your project and update paths in [pyb/config.py](https://github.com/printyourbrain/PrintYourBrain/blob/main/pyb/config.py).
+The currect config point to a 'data' folder inside PrintYourBrain directory for all files.
+Download Brain Templates for ANTs from [here](https://figshare.com/articles/dataset/ANTs_ANTsR_Brain_Templates/915436).
+The deafult template in the repo is NKI (can obviously be changed!).

 4. Run the pyb script!